-Besides their free plugin and WordPress theme, it’s also worth mentioning that you can access the Stackable code for free on Github.
+Besides their free plugin and WordPress theme, it’s also worth mentioning that you can access the Stackable code for free on GitHub.
 In January 2019, the Stackable team decided to contribute to the WP community by making their codebase open source.
-To fund the development, there’s a premium license available, coming with up to 50 premium site-layouts and special effects.
-That license is not necessary to use their plugin and theme though.
-You can browse through their demo and decide for yourself.
+There’s a premium license available, coming with up to 124 Premium block layouts, along with 54 Free block layouts.
+They also have a brand new Design Library, complete with 231 Pre-set Block Designs, all ready to use with just one click.

 You might be wondering why I’d mention Disable Gutenberg, a plugin to disable Gutenberg, in this list.

 The reason is that Jeff Starr has created a wildly popular plugin that doesn’t simply remove Gutenberg.
 It gives you granular control over on which post types Gutenberg should be active.